Search

 What happens when traffic routing is enabled?

 When the traffic routing permission is enabled, your Meshnet peers are allowed to route their internet traffic through your device.
-In essence, your device can act as a VPN server for your fellow user.
+In essence, your device can act as a VPN server for your fellow users.

 As illustrated in Figure 1, a mobile device routes traffic via a home computer and accesses the internet using the PC's public IP.